skijit/notes/sound/musical-acoustics/chapter2.md

 ## Sinusoids

-- 3 reasons Sinusoids are Important
+- 3 reasons Sinusoids are important
     1. They occur in nature
     2. They behave in predictable ways, particularly to elemental operations:
         - amplify